 (i) if the applicant so requests.

-[Regulation 332 inserted in Gazette 7 Sep 1955 p.
-2149-50; amended in Gazette 23 Dec 1994 p.
+[Regulation 332 inserted: Gazette 7 Sep 1955 p.
+2149-50; amended: Gazette 23 Dec 1994 p.
 7125; 23 May 1997 p.
 2418.]

 333. Notification of withdrawal of approval

 (1) When the Director withdraws approval of an electrical appliance otherwise than at the request of the applicant, the Director shall advertise in the Government Gazette notice of the withdrawal of approval, therein specifying the name of the applicant, the class or type of electrical appliance, the date of the certificate of approval, the approvals marking (if any) thereon referred to and the date on or from which the withdrawal of approval is to take effect.
 The Director shall send to the applicant by prepaid post at the address of the applicant recorded in the Register of Approved Electrical Appliances a copy of that notice, and after the date specified in the notice as the date on or from which withdrawal of approval is to take effect, no person shall —